 During the IELTS Speaking exam candidates may be asked to talk about clothes or fashion.
 Therefore, it is important to know how to describe it.

 Part 2 of the IELTS Speaking component can be quite challenging if candidates are not sure of what to say for about 2 minutes.
 Two minutes can feel like two hours if you are not fully prepared for it and you can end up sounding like a broken record: repeating the same words and the same ideas over and over again.
-Unfortunately, what’s worse is that there is no choice in the kind of topic to discuss, so they will have to make the best use of the situation by preparing and practising for common topics as much as possible.
+Unfortunately, what’s worse is that there is no choice in the kind of topic to discuss, so they will have to make the best use of the situation by preparing and practicing for common topics as much as possible.

 IELTS Describing Fashion and Clothes vocabulary with definitions